1nilx2/Deep-Learning/README.md

 # Statistics

 ## Style GAN
+### Style Transfer?
+Content + Style
+In Aluminum Bat, Aluminum: style; Bat: Content
+If we transfer the style of Wood Bat, expected output will be Wood Bat, while maintaining major characteristics of aluminum bat
 ### Main Idea
 Mapping z to w space so that distribution becomes more linear and thus allows smooth transition.
 This alleviates the problem of Gaussian distribution where sampling was done in rather non-linear space